Raising Kids Who Are Active for Life

 But getting daily activity in shouldn’t be a chore.
 If our experts could offer caregivers only one tip about kids’ fitness, it’d be to make movement fun.
 Luckily, we’re not short on tips to get kids moving and keep them active, starting from birth all the way through the teen years.
 It all starts with understanding what movement for kids is—and what it isn’t.

-Graphic explains why it’s important to know the difference between exercise and physical activity.
+What is the difference between exercise and physical activity?

 In everyday conversation, we use words and phrases like “exercise” and “physical activity” interchangeably.
 But when it comes to developing a healthy relationship with movement in kids, it’s important to know the difference between exercise and physical activity.